Zainulabdeenoffical/.net-core-web-api-Restful-api-/README.md

 | `/api/products`    | POST   | Add a new product         |
 | `/api/orders`      | GET    | Get all orders            |

+### API Documentation

+To generate API documentation and make it easier to explore the API endpoints, Swagger is integrated into the project.
+You can learn more about setting up Swagger for ASP.NET Core by following [Microsoft’s tutorial on Web API help pages with Swagger](https://learn.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger?view=aspnetcore-8.0).

+To access the Swagger UI, open your browser and go to `http://localhost:5000/swagger` after running the API.
+This will provide a detailed, interactive interface to test the API endpoints.

+---

 ## 🛠️ Technologies Used